 ”But if you don’t have the same resources as SiCo, are there any pitfalls potential campaigners should be aware of?
 “Crowdfunding works perfectly providing you do your research,” Luca warns.
 “At the beginning of our campaign, we were evaluating whether or not to buy a $500 bundle from a press agency.
 It seemed very good but, after a bit of research we found someone who had purchased the same bundle and only had a couple of articles published on blogs that no one had heard of.
 So yes, you do need to be very careful.”

 So research was key to their success?
 “And planning, lot’s of planning!”
 Luca smiles.
 “We’ve been planning this since last autumn!
-We drafted biographies for all the band members, created a video clip of ‘Osho Song,’ created a website, stepped up our live performances to fund all these production costs and invested a serious amount of time meeting potential backers, presenting the project to them and asking for support.”
+We drafted biographies for all the band members, created a video clip of ‘Osho Song, stepped up our live performances to fund all these production costs and invested a serious amount of time meeting potential backers, presenting the project to them and asking for support.”

 So what was the most important aspect of their success?
 “We treated our crowdfunding campaign like a full-time job.”
 Luca is quick to emphasize how much work goes into a successful ‘soundrasing campaign’.